100 Notable alumni of

 -

-Maurice Le Noblet Duplessis, QC byname "Le Chef" ([lə ʃɛf], "The Boss"), was a Canadian lawyer and politician who served as the 16th premier of Quebec.
+Maurice Le Noblet Duplessis, QC, popularly known as "Le Chef" ([lə ʃɛf], "The Boss"), was a Canadian lawyer and politician who served as the 16th premier of Quebec.
 A conservative, nationalist, populist, anti-communist, anti-unionist and fervent Catholic, Duplessis and his party, the Union Nationale, dominated provincial politics from the 1920s to the 1950s.
 With a total of 18 years and 82 days in office, he remains the longest-serving premier in Quebec history.

 -